marcqualie/mongominify/README.md

 ## MongoMinify

-A small library for applying a schema to MongoDB documents and transparently compressing the contents on the fly.
-The library is entirely namespaced, PSR-0 compliant and works with both PHP 5.3 and 5.4.
+A drop-in library for applying a simple schema to MongoDB documents and transparently compressing data on the fly.
+Entirely namespaced, PSR-0 compliant and works with both PHP 5.3 and 5.4.

 ### Install